Alcohol and diabetes

 There are three main ways drinking alcohol to excess can be a factor in causing diabetes:

-For more information about diabetes, visit the Diabetes UK website.
+Support is also available from the Diabetes UK website.
 They work for people with diabetes, funding research, campaigning and helping people live with the condition.

 Alternatively, Drinkline runs a free, confidential helpline.
 Call 0300 123 1110.